owlbarn/tutorial/book/algodiff/README.md

 ## How Algorithmic Differentiation Works

 We have seen the chain rules being applied on simple functions such as $y=x^a$.
-Now let's check how this rule can be applied on more complex computations.
+Now let's check how this rule can be applied to more complex computations.
 Let's look at the function below:

 $$y(x_0, x_1) = (1 + e^{x_0~x_1 + sin(x_0)})^{-1}.$$ {#eq:algodiff:example}